dcindia/matrix-calculator/README.md

 + Add more single value functions such as Rank of Matrix, Minors, Co-factors, Adjoint etc.
 + Add Multiple matrix functions like Addition, Subtraction, Inverse of matrix, Multiplication etc.
 + Add Matrix Transformation functions like Inverse of Matrix, Elementary Operations etc.
-+ Show Human-Friendly steps followed to reach respective result.
++ Show Human-Friendly steps followed to reach respective result
 + **_Any Improvements or Added Features are heartly welcomed._**